TeacakeTech/staticpipes-core/README.md

 If a pipeline does not overwrite the `file_changed_during_watch` method then it is considered not to support watch mode and the user will see a warning when using watch mode.

+Currently checks are only done after the first build and are not rerun when the built site changes.

 ### Multiple processes for each source file